mcdexio/mcdex-references/en/market-protocol.md

 Initially, MARKET Protocol has chosen to use an internally developed oracle service which allows for the team to get to launch the initial implementation.

-## Convenient Trading within McDEX
+## Convenient Trading on McDEX

 The Market Protocol provides a secure framework that supports decentralized issuance of index futures contracts.
 However, there are many inconveniences in direct trading position tokens.
-McDEX have designed a new smart contract Hydro-MP for convenient trading position tokens.
+McDEX have designed a new smart contract Hydro-MP for convenient decentralized trading Market Protocol contracs.

 See [Hydro-MP](hydro-mp.md) for details.